EclecticGriffin/website/content/draft/first-project_draft_91061979.md

 populace.
 And that should be unacceptable to you.

 I am extremely thankful that my time with the project was limited and that my work likely had little to do with future efforts/impacts.
-And to my knowledge, there wasn't major adoption of the work.
+And to the best of my knowledge, there wasn't major adoption of the work.
 But it still haunts me and acts as a warning going forward.

 The project, as I see it, was asking the wrong question.
-While there may be answers to "Can the choice of distance metric alter crime data clustering?
+While there may be answers to "Can the choice of distance metric alter data clustering on geographic data?
+What about if we cluster crime data?
 Would this impact clustering on over-policed communities?"
 The question tacitly accepts the practice of predictive policing and the role of the police, neither of which we should find acceptable.

 As researchers, particularly graduate ones, it can be easy to forget the many chains of obligation and interest binding us.
 The day to day is mostly doing